belos117/serverless_app/README.md

 # Serverless Application

-This project is a serverless application that allows users to save and view student data using AWS services such as Lambda, API Gateway, DynamoDB, S3, and CloudWatch.
+This project is a serverless application that allows users to save and view student data using AWS services such as Lambda, API Gateway, DynamoDB, S3, CloudFront, and CloudWatch.

 ## Project Structure